shimar007/drupal-s/modules/contrib/sitemap/README.md

 # Sitemap

-This module provides a site map that gives visitors an overview of your site.
-It can also display the RSS feeds for all blogs and categories.
+The Sitemap module displays one or more a human-readable lists of links on a page.
+A sitemap is a way for visitors to navigate your website using an overview of notable pages on the site.
+Sitemaps tend to be useful for sites with lots of lightly-organized content, for example, colleges and universities, governments, or organizations with many different units.

 ## Requirements